Why Hire UCLA Luskin?

 Post Jobs and Internships on the Luskin Job Board (CareerView)

-Register here to post job, fellowship, or internship opportunities on our job board, exclusive to Public Policy, Social Welfare, and Urban Planning students and alumni.
+Register here to post job, fellowship, and internship opportunities on our job board, exclusive to Public Policy, Social Welfare, and Urban Planning graduate students and alumni.
 If you are already registered and forgotten your password, click the Forgot My Password link and instructions on resetting your password will be emailed to you.

 Once you have logged in, on the main screen under Shortcuts you have the option to: Create Job Posting, View Job Postings, View Applicants.
 To post a job, click on the Create Job Posting link, complete required fields, then click the Submit button.
 Your job will be reviewed by our staff and should be posted within 2-3 business days.
 If you have questions regarding CareerView, please email us.